 Usually, the BRs of $N_R$ to $W\ell$, $Z\nu$ and $H\nu$ are in the proportion $2:1:1$ when the mass of $N_R$ is sufficiently above the kinematic threshold of these decays.
-In our analysis, we have taken the BRs of $N_R$ in that proportion.
-The pair production of RHNs through an $s$-channel $Z'$ is also possible in our model (some discussion on the prospects of that channel can be found in \cite{Das:2017flq,Das:2017deo,Choudhury:2020cpm,Deka:2021koh} in the context of $U(1)$ extended models).
-This will be discussed in an upcoming paper in a general context.
-Our signal is actually insensitive to the actual values of the Yukawa couplings.
+This proportion can alter a bit if we fit neutrino data.
+In our collider analysis, we have taken the BRs of $N_R$ in the $2:1:1$ proportion for simplicity.
+However, the plots in Fig.~\ref{fig:iss_yuk} have been obtained by fitting latest neutrino data.
+The pair production of RHNs through an $s$-channel $Z'$ is also possible in our model [some discussion on the prospects of that channel can be found in Refs.~\cite{Das:2017flq,Das:2017deo,Choudhury:2020cpm,Deka:2021koh,Arun:2022ecj} in the context of $U(1)$ extended models].
+Other interesting signatures of the LRSM with the ISM may appear in different sectors~\cite{Ezzat:2021bzs}.
+Our signal is insensitive to the actual values of the Yukawa couplings as it appears in the BRs of $N_R$.
 This can be probed with high-precision in an electron-positron collider~\cite{Banerjee:2015gca}.